gengisb/QCLI-memories-mcp/README.md

 ### 🧠 Intelligent Memory Storage

-The system automatically identifies and stores important information from conversations, categorizing it appropriately with tags like:
+The system can automatically (or be asked to) identify and stores important information from conversations, categorizing it appropriately with tags like:
 - `#code`: Programming languages, frameworks, coding patterns
 - `#architecture`: System designs, component relationships, infrastructure decisions
 - `#personal`: User preferences, background information